moserc/moserc/README.md

 ⚡ Fun facts:
 - 😄 Pronouns --> gender non-conforming || choose your own adventure
 - 🔭 I’m currently working on the final stretch of my Bachelor of Science in Computer Science degree
-- 🌱 I’m currently learning about Software Design + Implementation, and Cloud Computing.
+- 🌱 I’m currently learning about Secure Software Development.
-- 💬 I am a career changer and all of my college experiences have been as a nontraditional student.
+- 💬 I am a career changer and all of my college experiences have been as a "nontraditional" student.
 I am happy to be an information resource for others with a similar background who are just starting their journey.

 <!--
 **moserc/moserc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.